===== A Public Service Announcement =====

 Also, if OKC deems me too far outside your selected age range, you're going to have to start the conversation to allow me to write back; a simple "Hi, you're awesome!" will do. ;)

-Always looking for some reading, prefer nonfiction, especially well-written books for laypeople that give overviews of the latest advances/theories in a particular field of study or research, whether a science or archaeology/history, or...? (i.e. Chaos by Gleick, Blind Watchmaker by Dawkins).
-Doesn't have to be from 2015, anything in the past decade or so that is still relevant.
+Always looking for some reading, prefer nonfiction, especially well-written books for laypeople with overviews of the latest advances/theories in a particular field of study or research, whether a science or archaeology/history, or...? (i.e. Chaos by Gleick, Blind Watchmaker by Dawkins).
+Doesn't have to be from 2017, anything in the past decade or so that is still relevant.
 Some notable reads: Guns Germs and Steel (excellent) and The Black Swan (some unique insights, but an awful narcissistic writer)]

 STFUandKissMe, for you Quickmatchers.